Tekktronic/eg2362653/README.md

 projects and code posted here.
 All comments, reviews, and revisions are welcome.

-There is only one request I make upon collaborators.
+There is only one request I make upon contributors.
 As this is my learning space, please do not revise any code posted outright.
 I would like to solicit your input, but at the same time learn about your